atbolsh/TransformerHomunculus/full_task_list.md

 ~ Turn towards the gold
 ~ Turn away from the gold

- Are you near the gold? (for some function of near; choose this).
+~ Are you near the gold? (for some function of near; choose this).
+    -- I chose near = 0.15

  Do you want to be in the second or first image?
 Which is preferable? (other versions of this; uses dopamine and language).
  Is the gold closer to you in the first or second image?

 Requires visualization:
 ~ Where were you in the last step?
- Where were you 5 steps ago, roughly?
+~ Where were you 5 steps ago, roughly?
-~ Imagine this room without you.
+   -- will use mem_canvas_use for this one, even past 3 episodes -- I think that can be done.
+Custom losses can be constructed on a copy of it if early training fails -- custom losses: extract settings; compare agent and gold radius and center; check against internal gameiness ~ Imagine this room without you.
 ~ Imagine this room without gold.
 ~ Imagine this room empty.
 ~ Imagine room without walls.
+~ Imagine this room after X move.
- Please zoom in on just the agent
+~ Please zoom in on just the agent
- Please zoom in on the agent and the gold
+~ Please zoom in on the agent and the gold
- Please zoom in on the gold
+~ Please zoom in on the gold

 Will require difficult loss funcs:
- Imagine if you were further away from the gold?
+~ Imagine if you were further away from the gold?
 ~ Imagine if you were closer to the gold?

- Imagine if the gold were closer to the upper left corner of the game.
+~ Imagine if the gold were closer to the upper left corner of the game.

 These will help when I get to corners:
 ~ Imagine a line from you to the gold.
- Imagine what it would look like if you were facing the gold Imagine if you were halfway to the gold.
+~ Imagine what it would look like if you were facing the gold ~ Imagine if you were halfway to the gold.

 Second order: